Dictionary Learning under Symmetries via Group Representations: Introduction

 Our {\bf third contribution} focuses on the harmonic analytical aspects of our dictionary learning problem.
 Under suitable qualifications, we show that the dictionary elements learned in the finite dimensional approximation converges to the solution of the actual problem in the limit, as the dimensionality increases.

-Our {\bf fourth contribution} is to spell out in explicit detail the above programme for concrete examples of certain groups that are of key importance in applications.
+Our {\bf fourth contribution} is to spell out in detail the above programme for concrete examples of certain groups that are of key importance in applications.
 On this note, we first discuss the process for SO(2), and how this problem can in fact be viewed as the continuous limit of the CDL problem.
-Second, we discuss the agenda for SO(3).
-This is substantially more difficult as it is unknown whether the convex hull of the dictionary elements admits a tractable description.
+Second and third, we discuss the agenda for O(2) and SO(3) respectively.
+The discussion for SO(3) is substantially more difficult as it is unknown whether the convex hull of the dictionary elements admits a tractable description.
 The apparent connection to the tensor nuclear norm ball suggests that this set is probably not tractable to describe.
 Nevertheless, one can easily write down a simple convex relaxation, and our numerics suggest that the relaxation is actually quite tight.

 \if0